jeromeayala/jeromeayala.github.io/index.md

 # Jerome Ayala's Portfolio

-I am a computer engineering major at CSUF and I plan to graduate in 2027.
+This is my home page!
+My name is Jerome Ayala and I am a student at Cal State Fullerton and my major is computer engineering.
+My Github page is https://github.com/jeromeayala

 ## Favorite CPSC 120L Labs